Sign involutions on para-abelian varieties: The Picard scheme of the quotient

 From now on, we assume that we are in dimension $g\geq 2$.
-At each $a\in A[2]$, the induced $G$-action on the local ring $\O_{A,a}$ is ramified only at the origin, and it follows from \cite{Lorenzini; Schroeer 2020}, Proposition 3.2 that the local ring at the image $b\in B$ is singular, and that the finite degree-two extension $\O_{B,b}\subset\O_{A,a}$ is not flat.
+At each $a\in A[2]$, the induced $G$-action on the local ring $\O_{A,a}$ is ramified only at the origin.
+It follows that the local ring at the image $b\in B$ is singular, and that the finite degree-two extension $\O_{B,b}\subset\O_{A,a}$ is not flat: the arguments in \cite{Lorenzini; Schroeer 2020}, last paragraph in the proof for Proposition 3.2, hold true for the action of our group $G$ of order two in characteristic $p\geq 0$.
 Consequently, the quotient map $q:A\ra B $ induces a bijection between $A[2]$ and $\Sing(B)$.
 Furthermore, the short exact sequence $0\ra \O_B\ra q_*(\O_A)\ra \shF\ra 0$ defines a coherent sheaf $\shF$ that is invertible on the open set $V=\Reg(B)$, but not at the points $b\in\Sing(B)$.